morrowdigital/ios-date-picker-js/README.md

 When [@wcandillion](https://github.com/wcandillon) created his Picker video I felt obliged to create this repo.

 Help needed to make this a useable library!

+## Dev instructions
+1. run `yarn`in both example directory and main directory
+2. run `yarn start` in main directory to bundle the library and watch for changes
+3. use `yarn link` to create a sym link between the library and the example app
+4. run example app with `yarn start`